doyousketch2/theTemplate/README.md

 Includes a bunch'a **3-letter abbreviations.**  See inside for details.

 You could type out *'love.graphics'* everytime, or just *'gra'* with this template.
-Simply type out the first 3 letters of the module you wish to use.
+Simply type out the first 3 letters of the Love module you wish to use.

 ---
 To use this, you'll need Löve2d